ShruthiMulgund/springboot/README.md

-# springboot
+# springboot jwt demo project
-spring boot project-1
+1. Run on Postman
+2. In progress - integration of open API(Swagger)